atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 LI attitude, at the concluiion of the above speech, is utterly imposhble.
 Fie liar

-I CD — he started back: he opened his mouth
+I CD --he started back: he opened his mouth
 I Several times to Speak, without being j able to articulate a Syllable.
 At lasc he"
-I made fhist to Say — To London, Mrs.
+I made fhist to Say --To London, Mrs.
 ** Selby?
 Have you quite lost your senses ***
 Lost my senses!" answered She
 ^.